Consuming as Coping: “Retail Therapy” Revisited

 My Revised Perspective on Retail Therapy

 I’m reluctant to admit that retail therapy can actually be therapeutic!
 But I think it has to be done with a lot of intention and self-awareness.
-There are so many mindless things we do to deal with stress, such as eating, binge-watching TV/YouTube, and yes, shopping.
+There are so many mindless things we do to deal with stress, such as eating, binge-watching TV/YouTube, scrolling our phones, and yes, shopping.
 I think online shopping fits into this more than shopping in person but that might vary from person to person.
 The bigger picture is that it’s not ideal to have just one tool in your toolbox.
 If retail therapy is your “go to” mood-booster, I would suggest you get some other tools.
 The tools you use to regulate emotions ideally would not cost you something every time you use them (other than maybe a bit of time and effort).
+I think I am continuing to develop an increasingly nuanced view of emotional spending as a behavior that has short-term benefits.